MattPickard/Project_Portfolio/Fine-Tuning_Techniques_for_Digit_Recognition/README.md

 - W represents the frozen base weights,
 - x is the input,
 - AB is the low-rank update, and
-- α is a scaling factor, explained in the section Adjustable LoRA Strength below.
+- α is a scaling factor, explained in the section "Adjustable LoRA Strength" below

 Similar to the sequential fine-tuning experiment, I restricted LoRA fine-tuning to training only on data from the digit 0.
 The goal was to see the effects of catastrophic forgetting in a LoRA-based model, where the underlying pre-trained parameters remain unchanged.